 However, to demonstrate that a defendant knew of the dangerous condition when the defendant created the condition.
-Examples of this include the above-mentioned occasion where the defendant forms piles of snow that melt and re-freeze, or if the defendant installs a downspout that pours rainwater onto cement that then freezes and turns into ice.
+Examples of this include the above-mentioned occasion where the defendant forms piles of snow that melt and re-freeze, or if the defendant installs a downspout that pours rainwater onto the cement that then freezes and turns into ice.

 If the plaintiff is able to prove that the defendant created or had notice of the slippery and hazardous condition, he still has to overcome additional hurdles to prove liability for the accident.
 In New York, a property owner will generally avoid liability for a slippery condition created by an ongoing storm.
 Indeed, a storm in progress at the time of the slip and fall may result in the case being dismissed, as defendants are not under an obligation to constantly remedy dangerous slippery conditions.
-The laws in New York have generally deem it unreasonable to expect a property owner to remove snow or ice while the condition is still in the process of forming.
+The laws in New York have generally deemed it unreasonable to expect a property owner to remove snow or ice while the condition is still in the process of forming.

-However, after the cessation of a storm, a property owner must take reasonable steps to ensure a safe premises.
+However, after the cessation of a storm, a property owner must take reasonable steps to ensure safe premises.
 It will ultimately need to be determined whether the property owner acted reasonably by, for example, plowing and salting parking lots, shoveling and de-icing walkways, and/or placing mats at entrances.

 Property owners may not be the only parties responsible for a dangerous slippery condition.
 Businesses often contract with outside snow-removal companies to remove snow and ice from the premises.
 More often than not, these contracts do not displace the property owner’s duty to act reasonably.
 However, occasionally, the contractor may also be liable as a potential defendant, especially when the actions of the defendant made the snow and ice condition more dangerous than it otherwise would have been.